Sweaty palms, stomach in knots, deep dread in your soul.

 Children with ADHD are also more likely to be depressed and may try self-harm, as their impulsive, risky nature does not tell them that self-harm is an incredibly bad idea.
 Don’t dismiss any comments that your child makes about self-harm.
 Speak to a therapist or other qualified professional as soon as possible if your child continues to make statements about self-harm or depression.

-ADHD and Anxiety at Home
+ADHD and Anxiety at Home and School

 Behavior therapy can help a child with ADHD work through some of the mild anxiety caused by the disorder.
 Common anxiety triggers include: